ilarioazzollini/ilarioazzollini.github.io/scientific-cv.md

 #### _University of Bologna (Italy), Nov 2018 -- Oct 2021_

 - PhD Program in Biomedical, Electrical and System Engineering ([link](https://phd.unibo.it/ibes/en))
-- _Thesis_: "Robust Adaptive Control with Applications to Multi-Agent Systems and Mobile Robotics" ([link](http://amsdottorato.unibo.it/10244/))
+- _Thesis_: "Robust Adaptive Control with Applications to Multi-Agent Systems and Mobile Robotics" ([thesis link](http://amsdottorato.unibo.it/10244/), [presentation link](https://www.dropbox.com/s/nzxerce4gbonlc0/PhD_final_presentation.pdf?dl=0))
 - _Main topics_: Nonlinear and Adaptive Control, Distributed Control Systems, Hybrid Systems, Output Regulation, Nonlinear Optimization, Input-to-State-Stability, Robust Least-Squares Estimation, Robust Estimation and Control for Mobile Robotics applications (Quadcopters for Search & Rescue applications, and Rovers for agricultural applications)
 - _Awarded_ with the Marco Polo Program Scholarship: economic support to promote research periods abroad for young researchers working at the department
 - _Visiting PhD Student_ at Imperial College London's [Control and Power Research Group](https://www.imperial.ac.uk/electrical-engineering/research/control-and-power/) from March 2021 to August 2021 (fully remote unfortunately).
 I worked on adaptive stabilization and control of nonminimum-phase systems, uniform complete observability, (extended) high-gain observers and their applications to nonlinear stabilization problems.
-- _Contributor for the European Project AirBorne_ (AerIal RoBotic technologies for professiOnal seaRch aNd rescuE) as a systems and control research engineer.
-My contribution consisted in the development of control algorithms able to drive the ARVA-equipped drone(s) as close as possible to the victim(s), in a robust way ([link](https://www.airborne-project.eu/)).
+- _Contributor for the European Project AirBorne_ (AerIal RoBotic technologies for professiOnal seaRch aNd rescuE): contributed to the development of control algorithms able to drive the ARVA-equipped drone(s) as close as possible to the victim(s), in a robust way ([link](https://www.airborne-project.eu/)).
-- At the end of my PhD career (November 2021), I had a 5 h-index on google scholar with 53 total citations, with 3 journal papers and 8 conference papers already published (some other were still under review at the time).
+- At the end of my PhD career (November 1, 2021), I had a 5 h-index on google scholar with 53 total citations, with 3 journal papers and 8 conference papers already published (some other were still under review at the time).

 ## 1.2 - MSc in Systems and Control
 #### _TU Delft (The Netherlands), Sep 2016 -- Oct 2018_